Database (GCDB) : A real forensic fingerprint casework

 C5 : Minutia type number.
 The type of the minutia corresponding to the number is listed in Table 1, and pictorially depicted in Fig 1.
 Some rare and typical minutia features are shown in Fig 2.

-For further information regarding the database, please refer to the following publication:
+For further information regarding the database, please refer to the following publications:

-Please remember to reference article [PLOS2016] on any work made public, whatever the form, based directly or indirectly on any part of the GCDB features.
+Please remember to reference the articles above on any work made public, whatever the form, based directly or indirectly on any part of the GCDB dataset.

 Fig 2.
 Typical minutiae (ridge-ending, bifurcation), extended features